harshyadavjiii/my-freebsd-configs/dwm/README.md

 ### (alias dwm)
 ---

+***If you are using my repo all the paths are changed and dwm should be installed out of the box just run make clean install***

-**Just To make Sure that dwm runs on FreeBSD install libXft and please change the path of include and lib directories in config.mk**
+**Otherwise, Just To make Sure that dwm runs on FreeBSD install libXft and please change the path of include and lib directories in config.mk**

      #pkg install libXft